pedrotgn/pyactor/README.md

 -------------------------------------

-PyActor is a python actor middleware for an object oriented architecture constructed with the idea of getting two remote objects to quickly communicate in a very simple, lightweight and minimalistic way.
+PyActor is a python actor middleware for an object oriented architecture constructed with the idea of getting two remote actors to quickly communicate in a very simple, lightweight and minimalistic way.

 It supports two versions: